 You eat when you are hungry and stop when full.

-Eat foods that you like and help you feel energetic and happy.
+You eat foods that you like and that help you feel energetic and happy.

 Sometimes you eat more than normal — but you don’t worry about it.